Featured site: Get your life organized with an Erin Condren LifePlannerâ„¢

 Option 1: Shop by genre of music [see screenshot below]

 One approach to finding the music you want is to take advantage of Amazon's ability to narrow down to a particular style of music, which allows you to browse for the genres of music you might like.
-Simply go to Digital Music on Amazon.com and you'll see screen like the one below; click on the desired genre on the link on the left (circled):
+Simply go to the Amazon digital music store and you'll see screen like the one below; click on the desired genre on the link on the left (circled):

 This might be helpful for you if your goal was to make a playlist.